JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 <div class="row mt-3">

   <div class="col-sm-5 text-center">
-        {% include figure.liquid loading="eager" path="assets/img/learning_constraint/Oby_Fig_7.png" class="img-fluid rounded z-depth-1" zoomable=true
+        {% include figure.liquid loading="eager" path="assets/img/learning_constraint/Oby_Fig_6.png" class="img-fluid rounded z-depth-1" zoomable=true
         %}
     <div class="caption">
-      Adapted from Fig.7 in {% cite Oby2025 %}.
+      Adapted from Fig.6 in {% cite Oby2025 %}.
     </div>
   </div>

   <div class="col-sm-7">
     <p>
-        In the second task, the authors explicitly motivated the monkeys to present the neural activities (by the cursor movement) in a time-reversed ordering by motivating them to move against an empirically derived flow field (from past cursor trajectories) towards an "intermediate target" ($$IT$$) along the path from $$A$$ to $$B$$.
-The authors observed that in order to go from target $$B$$ to $$IT$$, the monkeys did not adopt the time-reversed pathway of $$A$$ to $$B$$, but followed, at least initially, the path specified by the flow field from $$B$$ to $$A$$ and then reverted back towards $$IT$$.
+        In the second task, the authors explicitly motivated the monkeys to present the neural activities (by the cursor movement) in a time-reversed ordering by motivating them to move against an empirically derived flow field (from past cursor trajectories) towards an "intermediate target" (<strong>IT</strong>) along the path from <strong>A</strong> to <strong>B</strong>.
+The authors observed that in order to go from target <strong>B</strong> to <strong>IT</strong>, the monkeys did not adopt the time-reversed pathway of <strong>A</strong> to <strong>B</strong>, but followed, at least initially, the path specified by the flow field from <strong>B</strong> to <strong>A</strong> and then reverted back towards <strong>IT</strong>.
 Consequently, the monkeys failed to reproduce the existing neural activities patterns in the reversed time-ordering, and they did not (initially) violated the flow field.
-This is quantified by initial angles of trajectories across multiple control/comparison groups, the details of which I'll not cover here.
+This is quantified by initial angles of trajectories across multiple control/comparison groups ('no-change': early vs. late trials, where there is no expectation of difference; 'full-change': difference of initial angles among trials of different end targets (same starting target) in the <strong>MoveInt</strong> projection), and the authors discovered that the initial angles during the IT task is not significantly different from the 'no-change' condition, but not with 'full-change' condition.
+This demonstrates that the time course of neural population is robust and not easily modifiable.
     </p>
   </div>

 </div>

 ## Task 3: Instructed path task
+In the third task, in order to further motivate the monkeys to adapt,

 ## Discussions